0x4meliorate/DiscordImageChat/README.md

 # Discord Image Chat

-This script allows you to send text messages in images.
+This script allows you to send text messages as images.
 Which are then uploaded to the Discord chat.

 Just run chat.py with python.